 Are you looking for ways to supplement your income on Twitch, or are you hoping to start making money on a stream you’ve been building for the last few years?
-This article examines what rewards top streamers on Patreon offer to earn the support of their fans every month.
+This article examines what benefits top streamers on Patreon offer to earn the support of their fans every month.

-One of the most popular rewards for streamers to offer their fans is a place where everyone can interact with each other.
+One of the most popular benefits for streamers to offer their fans is a place where everyone can interact with each other.
 Typically, viewers who follow certain streamers care about two kinds of interaction:

 - Interaction with you, the streamer